claire3z/hello-world/README.md

 # hello-world
 introduction to github

-Hello World, this is Claire Zhao Sun
+Hello World, this is Claire Zhao Sun and Charles Brodhead III ;-)